 Follow good nutrition principles.
 Keep a check on alcohol and caffeine intake as this affects our liver function.
 Reduce consumption of processed foods and sugary products to ensure that your blood sugars don’t rollercoaster.
 Include complex carbs as these can help calm our nervous system, but be sure to have the right balance of carb/fat/protein.
 Include good quality protein as this helps build and repair muscle tissue.
 The more lean mass you have the better your metabolism will work, meaning less weight gain.
 Bone density drops as we age so be sure to supplement with calcium products.
 This is not to say that you should give up the things that bring you joy!

 Exercise.
 Get out and get moving.
 Opt for a mix of cardio, strength and flexibility.
 Not only will these help you with your cardiovascular health and bone health they will release those happy serotonin hormones, thereby helping with point one about looking after your stress levels.
 With both muscle mass and bone density decreasing as we age, it's important to work on the strength aspect, which will both help these factors, in addition to helping with your metabolism.
 And working on your mobility/pilates will really help you move better and be less susceptible to twinges/breaks!

 Do your research.
 Unlike with puberty, we don’t get a school education on this life stage, so it’s down to us to research what to expect.
 If you know the symptoms to look out for and the possible treatments then you’ll be much better prepared to deal with them when they rear their heads.
+In recent

 We all go through the peri-menopause and menopause differently.
 Some may sail through without too much problem, others may get every symptom going.
 Some may go through it quickly, for others it may be a few years.
 But it’s a natural process and it shouldn’t be something to be feared.
 Not talking about it doesn’t make it go away I’m afraid, so be open to conversation.
 If anything, the conversation will make you feel better, as you’ll realise you’re not going through this alone.